 - Good SMB cybersecurity costs money.
 Sorry, folks; it’s a hard truth.
-The good news is that a managed security service provider can step in and handled network monitoring, managed firewalls and intrusion protection, and other security items.
+The good news is that a managed security service provider can step in and handle network monitoring, managed firewalls and intrusion protection, and other security items.

 - Bad SMB cybersecurity also costs money.
 The average cost of lost productivity for a security breach is now over $1 million dollars.
 (Cue villain voice.)
 Can you afford a million dollars in lost productivity?
 Then you can’t afford a cybersecurity breach.